Am I eligible for a placement in Ecuador?

-To be a language assistant in Ecuador, you must
+To be a Language Assistant in Ecuador, you must

-- fulfil the general eligibility criteria (EU citizenship, native-level English, etc.)
+- fulfil the general eligibility criteria

-- have Spanish language skills equivalent to B1.
+- have B1-level Spanish

 How much will I be paid?

 Assistants in Ecuador will earn around USD $450 per month.
 This amount will be confirmed by the university.

 On-campus accommodation will be provided for all language assistants in a shared flat.
 Assistants will be asked to cover the cost of the gas bill but will not be required to pay for rent, electricity or water.

 Please note that our overseas partners and employing institutions are ultimately responsible for setting the salary of language assistants and this amount should therefore be treated as indicative and may be subject to change.